-The University of Michigan Fellowship in Minimally Invasive Gynecologic Surgery is an American Association of Gynecologic Laparoscopists (AAGL) and Society of Reproductive Surgeons (SRS) accredited program of 2 years duration.
-Our AAGL/SRS fellowship in minimally invasive surgery was established in 2001 for gynecologists seeking subspecialty training advanced endoscopic procedures in gynecology.
-The University of Michigan established its Minimally Invasive Surgery Fellowship in 2003, and became accredited by the AAGL/SRS in 2005.
+The University of Michigan Advanced Training Program in Minimally Invasive Gynecologic Surgery is a two-year American Association of Gynecologic Laparoscopists (AAGL) accredited program.
+The AAGL Fellowship in minimally invasive gynecologic surgery was established in 2001 for gynecologists seeking subspecialty training advanced endoscopic procedures in gynecology.
+The University of Michigan established its Minimally Invasive Gynecologic Surgery Advanced Training Program in 2003 and became accredited by the AAGL in 2005.

 - Sufficient understanding, experience, and proficiency to perform advanced laparoscopic, robotic, hysteroscopic, abdominal and vaginal surgery for complex, benign gynecologic conditions.
 These conditions include uterine fibroids, advanced endometriosis, benign ovarian neoplasms, ovarian remnants, and chronic pelvic pain.